 Debug Page, Project Designer

 This topic does not apply to Windows Store apps.
-See Start a debugging session for a Store app in Visual Studio (VB, C#, C++ and XAML) in the Windows Dev Center.
+See Start a debug session (VB, C#, C++ and XAML) in the Windows Dev Center.

 Use the Debug page of the Project Designer to set properties for debugging behavior in a Visual Basic or C# project.

 To access the Debug page, select a project node in Solution Explorer.
 On the Project menu, choose ProjectNameProperties.
 When the Project Designer appears, click the Debug tab.